amit751/crash-ci/README.md

 ```

 Now go to http://localhost:3000/ and setup Gogs:
-* Use SQLite as the selected DB
+* Pick SQLite as the selected DB
-* Under admin account setting :
+* Scroll down to "Admin account settings":
-    * pick adminadmin/adminadmin as username/password
+    * Type `adminadmin` and `adminadmin` as password.
     * email doesn't matter
+* No need to touch anything else
 * click "Install Gogs"

-Next setup a new repository named "crash-ci" under the "+" sign in "My Repositories", click "save".
+* Setup a new repository named "crash-ci" by pressing "+" sign in "My Repositories", click "save".

 Now, lets push this repository to the new Git server - back to the terminal type:
 ```shell